 If your account is still accessible, change your password as soon as possible.
 The longer someone has your credentials, the more harm they can cause.

-If you still have the phishing message, mark it as junk.
-Right-click on the message and select "Mark as junk".
+If you still have the phishing message, select the message within your inbox, select the dropdown next to "Junk" and then select "Phishing".

 Check your signatures

 In an attempt to phish additional victims, attackers may add links to your email signature.